masmahbubalom/InterviewQuestions/README.md

-### This collection of interview questions will help you in your next Data Science, Artificial Intelligence, Machine Learning, Deep Learning job.
+### This collection of interview questions will help you in your next Data Science, Artificial Intelligence, Machine Learning, Deep Learning, Natural Language Processing, Computer Vision job.

 ## List of Topic